lamdu/lamdu/doc/NameAutoGen.md

 These passes "walk" on the tree and change its "name" type-parameter.
 Because the traversal of the tree is the same for all three passes, we created a type-class, `MonadNaming`, for the passes, so that common AST-traversal code could be used for all of them.

-* `Lamdu.Sugar.Names.Walk` defines the `MonadNaming` class and the expressions traversals it.
+* `Lamdu.Sugar.Names.Walk` defines the `MonadNaming` class and the expressions traversals for it.

 The `MonadNaming` class also defines three type families, `OldName`, `NewName`, and `TM` (**TODO**: better name?), so that the walking functions have types such as: